qmk/qmk_firmware/docs/feature_oled_driver.md

 // Pans the buffer to the right (or left by passing true) by moving contents of the buffer
-// Useful for moving the screen in preparation for new drawing
+// Useful for moving the screen in preparation for new drawing void oled_pan(bool left);
-// oled_scroll_left or oled_scroll_right should be preferred for all cases of moving a static
-// image such as a logo or to avoid burn-in as it's much, much less cpu intensive void oled_pan(bool left);

 // Returns a pointer to the requested start index in the buffer plus remaining